IACR/conference-template/installation.md

 ### Steps in the future
 You should now have a functioning website with the call for papers.
 As the time gets closer to the conference, you will want to add the list of accepted papers and the program.
-The list of accepted papers may be produced by websubrev, and a sample is present in /www/json/papers.json.
+The list of accepted papers can be produced by websubrev (a sample is included in /www/json/papers.json).
 The program is much more complicated, but there is a tool at https://www.iacr.org/tools to help you create the program from the list of accepted papers.
-The json file for the program would appear as /www/json/program.json and there is a [sample](https://www.iacr.org/tools/docs/program/program.json) at the IACR site.
+The json file for the program would appear as /www/json/program.json and there is a

-___
+[sample](https://www.iacr.org/tools/sample_program.json) at the IACR site.

 ___

 # Optional